 BAI=π(rt2-rt-12)

 where r is the radius of the tree and t is the year of tree-ring formation.
-For each individual tree, a mean BAI serie was calculated.
+For each individual tree, a mean BAI series was calculated.
 Then, mean site BAI chronologies were obtained by averaging individual tree BAI time series.

 Both RWI and BAI chronologies were compared to different climatic indices to analyse the low and the high-frequency response to climate of trees.